maar-ten/Quick-Image-Search/README.md

 Legal information
 ---
-The icon was designed by Yellowicon.com (taken from findicons.com, which said it was GNU/GPL licensed).

 The code for this extension was largely copied and modified from Cheng Lee's MapMe extension.
 I've left his copyright statement in the source files.